 Use VoiceOver with the Touch Bar on Mac

-If your Mac has Touch Bar, you can use VoiceOver to select and activate items in the Touch Bar by performing gestures directly on the Touch Bar.
+If your Mac has a Touch Bar, you can use VoiceOver to select and activate items in the Touch Bar by performing gestures directly on the Touch Bar.
 If you already use VoiceOver on iPhone or iPad, the gestures will be familiar to you.

 Navigate items: Slide a finger or swipe right or left on the Touch Bar.
 VoiceOver announces and outlines the currently selected item as you move around the Touch Bar.
 When you slide, VoiceOver also plays sound effects to indicate blank space.